We are delighted to confirm that the Wealden Pullman will once again be welcoming customers from September 2020.

 • Regular cleaning & sanitisation carried out.
 We’re using Zoono on all contact surfaces, as used on the national rail network

 • We support the NHS Test and Trace scheme

 - Do I need to wear a face covering?

 Government regulations do not require the wearing of a face covering when you are eating or drinking.
-You may of course wear a face covering when not eating if you wish.
+You should wear a face covering when boarding the train or visiting the toilet.
 A limited supply of disposable masks will be available should you lose or break your own.